Nmyhi/cogniCraft/readme.md

 High Scores Screen

-* In the high-scores menu the javascript code reads the data from the localstore and displays them in a top-10 Highscore table.
+* In the high-scores menu the javaScript code reads the data from the localstore and displays them in a top-10 Highscore table.
 In the scrrenshot you can see incorrectly saved username data which still remained in my localstorage from an earlier stage of developement.

 ![High-Scores](assets/images/readme/highscorescreenshot.png)